 To achieve effect described above, CERTUM deploys a procedure, owing to which new key pair generation will secure (authenticate) a new public key with the use of the former (previously used) private key and vice-versa (an old public key is secured with a new private key).
 It means that as a result of update of the root-self-certificate apart from a new self-certificate, two additional certificates are created.
-After the key update four certificates are created for certificates and CRL signing: the former self-certificate OldWithOld (old public key signed with old private key), the new self-certificate NewWithNew (new public key signed with new private key) and self-certificate NewWithOld (new public key signed with old private key).
+After the key update four certificates are created for certificates and CRL signing: the former self-certificate OldWithOld (old public key signed with old private key), the new self-certificate NewWithNew (new public key signed with new private key), self-certificate OldWithNew (old public key signed with new private key) and self-certificate NewWithOld (new public key signed with old private key).